 We booked two rooms in The Excellency Hotels, which is nearby from both Bhubaneshwar Railway station and Airport.
 My sister booked the rooms from goibibo.com and we managed to get huge discounts.
 The day we reached Bhubaneshwar, it was quite late, we took rest in out rooms and late in the evening went around to see the market, Luckily there was a handloom expo going on and being a handloom lover, without wasting much time we went inside, there we so many stalls, most of them stocked odisha famous weaves like ikkat, sambalpuri,bomkai silks etc. there we lots of sarees, kurtas, dress materials etc, the food court was also interesting with varieties of items popular in odisha.
 I also shopped quite a lot of sarees for myself and also for gifts.
 Will do a haul post very soon, keep following my blog for that.

 Next morning 4th March, we had only this day in hand to visit all the important places.
 After having our breakfast , we left the hotel at 8am in the morning, we had booked a car for the whole day with the help of a travel agent provided from the hotel itself.
-Our first spot was The Shanti Stupa in the Dhauligiri hills also called as Dhauli Hills, it is located on the banks of the river Daya.
+Our first spot was one of the top attactions in Odisha, The Shanti Stupa in the Dhauligiri hills also called as Dhauli Hills, it is located on the banks of the river Daya.
 There is a huge Buddha statue , a lying Buddha , which are perfect example of marvellous architecture back in those days.
 The Peace Pagoda or Shanti Stupa on the hill top was constructed in 1972 by the Japan Buddha Sangha and the Kalinga Nippon Buddha Sangha.
 The other tourist attraction in Dhauli are the Bhaskareswar Temple and The Shiva Temple, but we had to skip this two spots due to lack of time in hand.

 Our next destination is The Sun Temple in Konark.
 I so wanted to visit this place ever since my chilhood when I used to read in my General Knowledge books “Where is the Sun Temple in India?” and the answer says “Konark”.
 It was 40kms from Dhauli, it took around one and half an hour drive to cover that distance.